zmalone/chef-web-docs/source/build-a-delivery-pipeline/rhel/get-set-up/2/_index.md

 ## 2. Plan your Delivery cluster

-We use the term _Delivery cluster_ to define the collection of machines that make up a Chef Delivery setup.
+Recall that we use the term _Delivery cluster_ to define the collection of machines that make up a Chef Delivery setup.

 The installation procedure you'll use explains how to create a Delivery cluster suitable for most production environments.
 However, this tutorial requires a less complex configuration, which you can use if you prefer.